-Clementine Edwards: Proposition: To Complicate the Position of Having Been Raped
+Clementine Edwards: Propositions: To Complicate the Position of Sexual Trauma

 Advisor/tutor: Marina Vishmidt

 Using the gesture as methodology, this thesis sets out to investigate the following proposition: to complicate the position of having been raped.